 Choosing Between Grass Seeding and Sodding

 If you immediately want a picture-perfect lawn, you just “roll it out” by sodding.
 Spring is an excellent time of the year for sodding, but you can do it throughout the entire growing season provided you make sure there’s ample water available.
-It’s best to lay the sod the same day it’s cut.
-Also, make sure the soil isn’t completely dry when you sod because the soil will rob moisture from the sod roots and thus delay its growth.
+Its best to lay the sod the same day its cut.
+Also, make sure the soil isn’t completely dry when you sod because the soil will rob moisture from the sod roots and this delay its growth.

-Because there are more types of seeds available, you can select the variety that’s most suitable for your particular area.
-You also don’t need to be concerned about the problems associated with transplanting if you seed.
+Because there are more types of seeds available, you can select the variety the that’s most suitable for your particular area.
+You also don’t need to be concerned about the problems associated with transplanting if your seed.

 No matter which method you choose, seeding or sodding, a successful lawn largely depends on the soil.
 Even sod needs well-prepared soil in order for the grass to successfully take root.
 By testing the soil, you can tell whether it needs potassium, phosphorus, nitrogen or peat.

 DIY or Choose a Professional?

 The average homeowner can handle the seeding process more easily than sodding.
 If you choose sodding for your spring landscaping project, you’d be best hiring a professional lawn care company.
 Whether you choose seeding or sodding, however, your professional landscaping company is here to help with all your lawn care needs.